- Open fire

 Beautiful cottage wonderfull garden although as we are both very pale skinned a parasol would of been good as weather was glorious ,the views from the cottage of the fells were breathtaking so overall good cottage- Mrs Armitage, July 2021

 Thank you for your feedback Mrs Armitage and we are pleased you had a lovely holiday at Swallows Cottage.
 We appreciate the time taken to send your observations which we have now discussed with the owner.
 They have taken on board all the points you have raised and will action as soon as possible.
 Thank you once again for your feedback and we do hope to see you again in the future.
-Owner relations
+Property Owner

 “Absolutely fabulous cottage.”